-This is a story that begins at the end.
+This story by Lindsay Wright begins at the end.

 Burial at sea seems a misnomer – the word ‘burial’ suggests that soil ought to be involved – but throughout history many bodies have intentionally been despatched below the waves forever, and some still are.